kay01-kwon/disturbance_estimator/README.md

 The first and second row represent the external force and moment estimation result, respectively.

-The blue, orange, and green line denote the raw and L1 estimated disturbance and ground truth, respectively.
+The blue, orange, and green line denote the raw, L1 estimated disturbance and ground truth, respectively.

 <img src="figures/estimator_test_result.png" />